Residency • Day Program • Ranch Camp • Respite

 Do I get time off?

-Camp sessions run from Sunday afternoon to Noon on Friday.
+Camp sessions run from Noon on Sunday to Noon on Friday.
 Staff have a 48 hour break between sessions.
-Staff will also receive one night off a week and one rest period off.
+Staff will also receive one evening and one rest period off a week.

 Where will I be living?